rfdspeng/ml_ai_portfolio/notes/machine_learning/seaborn.md

 ## Combining multiple views on the data

-`jointplot` and `pairplot` are outside of the three modules described above - they employ multiple kinds of plots from different modules.
+`jointplot` and `pairplot` are outside of the three modules described above - they employ multiple kinds of plots from different modules (relational and distributional).

 Use them for visualizing bivariate (joint) and univariate (marginal) distributions of numerical variables.
 Both are figure-level functions and create figures with multiple subplots by default.